heycarsten/personal-page/README.md

 I’m an artist.
 I think we all are.
 I love music of many forms: techno, jazz, metal, punk, hardcore, dancehall, hip hop, classical.
 I enjoy visual art, and design of many styles and tastes.
 I am fascinated by all of the different ways we can communicate our emotions, intentions, fears, joys through these mediums, often with great clarity.

 I’m an activist.
-When I am distrusting, I am honest and open about it.
+When I am distrusting of someone or something, I am honest and open about it.
 I don’t see life as a competition to be solely won, I see it as a mutually beneficial goal to be achieved.
 When I observe injustice, evil, or cruelty: I call it out!
-I support indigenous rights, I support women, I support the marginalized.
-My actions over time have and will continue to demonstrate this.
+I support indigenous rights, human rights, I support women, I support the marginalized.

 I’m a father and husband.
 First and foremost, it is what matters most to me; the health and safety of my family.
 (That rhymes, see, told you I’m an artist 😉)